tychen742/introcscs/source/01.context/cs_ideas.rst

    base 2
    hexadecimal number sysetm

+In modern electronic computers are digital systems, meaning they deal with signals (data) that are expressed as series of the digits 0 and 1, the values that represent the physical state of electrical votage.

-In modern electronic computers the most basic bit of data (actually called a *bit*) is held by two-state switches, often in the form of a higher voltage vs. a grounded state.
+the most basic bit of data
+(actually called a *bit*) is held by two-state switches, often in the form of a higher voltage vs. a grounded state.
 The symbolic representation is often 0 vs. 1.
 This symbolism comes from the representation of integers